menegais1/payment-processing/README.md

   and
   putting them into the processing queue when the scheduled time arrived.
 - Cancellation is a synchronous process, marking the transaction as cancelled to avoid it from being processed.
+- Cancellation can only happen for transactions in the `Created` status.
 - Idempotent request handling for creating transactions.
 - Unit tests implemented in the controller layer.